Contact Us

 Dilcia graduation day

-Dilcia Argeñal is 46 years old; she is single and has three children and two grandchildren.
+Dilcia Argeñal has three children and two grandchildren.
 She graduated from the cosmetology course in 2018.

-Dilcia is a long-time Mi Esperanza friend but had not been able to take the course before.
-Between providing for her youngest son and her job, she had lost hope of having a chance at a better education for herself.
+Dilcia is a long-time Mi Esperanza friend, but had not been able to take the course before.
+Between providing for her youngest son and her job, she had lost hope of having a chance at a better education.

-Through Gina, our administrator, Dilcia received help for transportation, supplies, and missed work hours, allowing her to attend class at Mi Esperanza.
+Through Gina, our administrator, Dilcia received assistance with transportation, supplies, and compensation for missed work hours, enabling her to attend class at Mi Esperanza.
 Dilcia feels blessed to have received this opportunity to advance her education.

 DILCIA AT A GLANCE